874bowen/herbeauty/README.md

 ## Step 2: Authentication using XataAdapter and NextAuth.js

 Authentication is a standard thing for web applications because we want to know who is making requests and manage transactions while protecting confidential or private information.
 [NextAuth.js](https://next-auth.js.org) allows us to manage access to our data by providing a way to authenticate users using providers such as Google.
-[XataAdapter](https://next-auth.js.org/adapters/xata) allows us to store users and sessions into our Xata database.
+[XataAdapter](https://next-auth.js.org/adapters/xata) allows us to store users and sessions into our Xata database once a user is authenticated.

 #### Creating a database on Xata

-For our simple e-commerce application, we are going to have a structure like the one below: each user is has a cart, a cart belongs to only one user, a cart comprises of many products and one or many products can belong to many carts.
+For our simple e-commerce application, we are going to have a structure like the one below: each user is has a cart, a cart belongs to only one user, a cart comprises of one or many products and one or many products can belong to many carts.
 Once an order is placed the products in that cart will have an foreign key to the order placed.

 ![img_1.png](https://res.cloudinary.com/bowenivan/image/upload/c_scale,h_840,q_auto:best,w_1440/v1669032197/bowen-uploads/herbeauty_db_schema_jdm4s0.png)